CRBS/probabilitymapviewer/README.md

 Probability Map Viewer is designed to be run on a linux machine with the web application viewable locally or remotely via a web browser.

-Probability map generation can be performed by any external command line script.
+Probability map generation can be performed by an external command line script.

 ![Probability Map Viewer in Single Image Analysis Mode](docs/single.png)